-If you enrol in a program that is 12 months or shorter or is delivered over an undefined period of time (for example, a commercial flight program), a career college is required to provide you with the result of at least one evaluation of your progress before you complete half of the total length of the program.
+If you enrol in a program that is 12 months or shorter or is delivered over an undefined period of time (for example, a commercial flight program), a career college is required to provide you with the result of at least one evaluation of your progress before you complete half of the instruction hours of the program.

-If your program is longer than 12 months, for each 12-month period, the college is required to provide the result of at least one evaluation before you complete half of each period.
+If your program is expected to run longer than 12 months, for each 12 month period, the college is required to provide the result of at least one evaluation before you complete half the instruction hours planned for each period.